Marie Skłodowska-Curie Actions Postdoctoral Fellowships Boost your career

 Are you a postdoc or almost graduated PhD candidate looking to give your academic career a boost?
 Then an postdoctoral fellowship abroad might be of interest to you.
 The Marie Skłodowska-Curie Postdoctoral Fellowships (MSCA-PF) belongs to one of the largest research and innovation programs in Europe, Horizon Europe, and aims to promote high-quality research across borders, offering an excellent learning experience, a vibrant environment of postdocs, and the opportunity to expand your (international) network.
 Important ingredients to take your career a step further and to continue it at a top institute in Europe or beyond.

-Radboud university medical center (Radboudumc) opens an Expression of Interest (Eol) to identify candidates who match the profile to become a top researcher at one of the most ambitious university medical centers in the Netherlands.
-Potential fellows who have identified a potential supervisor can submit an EoI helping them with a next step in their career.
+Radboud university medical center (Radboudumc) opens an Expression of Interest to identify candidates who match the profile to become a top researcher at one of the most ambitious university medical centers in the Netherlands.
+Potential fellows who have identified a potential supervisor can submit an Expression of Interest helping them with a next step in their career.

 Radboudumc offers selected candidates with the Steppin‘ Up program the support they need to write a successful proposal and guides them through the process of submitting it.
 Interested?
 Then sign up!